libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Changelog:
 **0.044b**

--Updated Llama-2 Gui Appearance and Features
+•Updated Llama-2 Gui Appearance and Features

+•Merged Fileprocessing Chatbot into Aethersearch

--Fixed Bug where html markdown was printed instead of normal text when using Public Api.
+•Fixed Bug where html markdown was printed instead of normal text when using Public Api.

--Added Colab Notebook for people without a GPU.
+•Added Colab Notebook for people without a GPU.

 **0.044a**

--Consolidated Collections for better visualization with Qdrant (Available in the Qdrant dashboard)
+• Consolidated Collections for better visualization with Qdrant (Available in the Qdrant dashboard)

--Added Source tag for external data scrapes
+• Added Source tag for external data scrapes

 **0.043**

--Converted to Qdrant.
+• Converted to Qdrant.
 Aetherius can now be ran 100% locally!

--Removed OpenAi and Pinecone Api key check from main menu and added it to the individual scripts.
+• Removed OpenAi and Pinecone Api key check from main menu and added it to the individual scripts.

--Cleaned up Llama 2 code
+• Cleaned up Llama 2 code

--Reworked Input Window, now handles larger text strings better.
+• Reworked Input Window, now handles larger text strings better.

--Updated OpenAi scripts, they should now follow the conversation track better.
+• Updated OpenAi scripts, they should now follow the conversation track better.

--Added Delete Button to Edit Conversation in Llama 2 Chatbot
+• Added Delete Button to Edit Conversation in Llama 2 Chatbot

--Added Long Term Memory Upload in Llama 2 Chatbot
+• Added Long Term Memory Upload in Llama 2 Chatbot

--Updated Delete Menu in DB Management in Llama 2 Chatbot
+• Updated Delete Menu in DB Management in Llama 2 Chatbot

--Fixed Bug where only one Implicit and Explicit Memory were uploaded
+• Fixed Bug where only one Implicit and Explicit Memory were uploaded

--Improved Memory Prompts, works alot better with the 7B model of Llama 2 now.
+• Improved Memory Prompts, works alot better with the 7B model of Llama 2 now.
 Still wouldn't recommend using the 7B model though.

--Improved Auto Memory Upload.
+• Improved Auto Memory Upload.

--Various Bug Fixes
+• Various Bug Fixes

 **0.042**

--Added GUI for Aetherius.
+• Added GUI for Aetherius.
 Very basic for now.

--Local Llama 2 update, works well, but still needs to be improved.
+• Local Llama 2 update, works well, but still needs to be improved.

--Added Edit Conversation
+• Added Edit Conversation

--Added Model Selection
+• Added Model Selection

--Added GPT 3.5 Turbo 16k
+• Added GPT 3.5 Turbo 16k

--Added Webscrape Delete Button
+• Added Webscrape Delete Button

--Small Webscrape prompt rework
+• Small Webscrape prompt rework

--Various Bug Fixes
+• Various Bug Fixes

 **0.041**

--Reworked Conversation History, it will now persist past shutdown.
+• Reworked Conversation History, it will now persist past shutdown.

--Added .TXT, .PDF, and .EPUB text extractors.
+• Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
 Place file in the "Upload" folder in its extension's respective folder.
 Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.

--Added Photo OCR to the Text Extractor.
+• Added Photo OCR to the Text Extractor.
 To use, place the desired photo in the /Upload/SCANS folder.
 Using this feature requires tesseract: https://github.com/UB-Mannheim/tesseract/wiki    Once installed, copy the "Tesseract-OCR" folder from Program Files to the "Aetherius_Ai_Assistant" Folder.
 This will allow you to take Screenshots with the windows snipping tool and upload them to Aetherius for processing.

 **0.04**

--New User System Implemented.
+• New User System Implemented.
 Change the username prompt in the config folder to change users.
 This will allow you to have multiple versions of Aetherius on the same index.

--First iteration of Aether Search/Scrape implemented.
+• First iteration of Aether Search/Scrape implemented.
 This will be the eventual websearch system.
 As of now it requires a Google CSE key and Google API key, other options coming soon.

--Autonomous Tasklist Generation
+• Autonomous Tasklist Generation

--Aetherius now decides for itself whether or not each task in its generated tasklist requires a websearch, memory search, or both.
+• Aetherius now decides for itself whether or not each task in its generated tasklist requires a websearch, memory search, or both.

--Switched to Username based DB to Bot Name based DB, will add user's again later.
+• Switched to Username based DB to Bot Name based DB, will add user's again later.

--Re-added Users
+• Re-added Users

--Various Bug Fixes
+• Various Bug Fixes

--Intuition Prompt Rework
+• Intuition Prompt Rework

--Various Bug Fixes
+• Various Bug Fixes

 ## Future Plans

--Create full documentation on Aetherius's Functions
+• Create full documentation on Aetherius's Functions

--Usage and Tip Guides for Aetherius
+• Usage and Tip Guides for Aetherius

--Improve Aetherius's self reflection
+• -Improve Aetherius's self reflection

--Provide more personality examples
+•Provide more personality examples

 # Installation Guide